firesurfer/rclcs/README.md

 The idea behind the wrapper is to reproduce the ros message as a C# struct with the same memory layout as their C counterparts.
 So the messages (structs) can directly be passed to the `rcl` without any conversions.
 For easier usage these structs are wrapped into classes so you don't have the inconvenience of memory handling.

+__Important__: I needed to force building 64bit assemblies.
+If you need 32bit support you have to add fitting targets in your csproj files and adapt the `add_msbuild` cmake function to build the 32bit target instead!

 ## How to use

 These instructions are mostly the same on Windows and Linux.